 \subsection{Biased motion: When do trajectories matter?}

-We proceed by considering the count data in Figure \ref{fig:F3}(d) for biased migration, and explore the extent to which this count data identifies $\vec{\theta} = (D, v, K)^\top$, noting that unlike the case of unbiased migration, when $v_x \ne 0$ that Equation \eqref{eq:1DN} for count data depends upon all three parameters.
-We evaluate $\ell^{\textrm{\,c}} (\vec{\theta} \; | \; \mathbf{N}(t))$ on a uniform discretization of the $(D,v, K)$ parameter space which gives an approximate MLE of $\hat{\vec{\theta}} = (0.246, 0.050, 9.833)^\top$, which are close to the true values.
-To explore the identifiability of these parameters we construct three bivariate profile likelihood functions given in Figure \ref{fig:F5}(a)--(c) which shows that the parameters are well-identified by count data since the 95\% confidence set is tightly constrained about the MLE.
-The shape of the profile loglikelihood functions shows that our estimate of $D$ is relatively uncorrelated with $v$ and $K$, however there is a modest negative correlation between $v$ and $K$, as made clear by the shape of the 95\% confidence set in Figure \ref{fig:F5}(c).
+We now consider the count data in Figure \ref{fig:F3}(d) for biased migration and ask whether it identifies $\vec{\theta}=(D,v,K)^\top$.
+Unlike unbiased migration, when $v\ne0$ Equation \eqref{eq:1DN} depends on all three parameters.
+Evaluating $\ell^{\textrm{\,c}}(\vec{\theta}\mid\mathbf{N}(t))$ on a uniform discretization of $(D,v,K)$ gives the approximate MLE $\hat{\vec{\theta}}=(0.246,0.050,9.833)^\top$, close to the true values.
+The bivariate profile likelihoods in Figure \ref{fig:F5}(a)--(c) show that all three parameters are well identified by count data, with the 95\% confidence set tightly constrained around the MLE.
+The profiles indicate that $D$ is relatively uncorrelated with $v$ and $K$, while $v$ and $K$ show a modest negative correlation, as seen in Figure \ref{fig:F5}(c).